Popular Matchings under Preference Variation and an Algorithm for Popular Common Bases with Integral Comparison Margins: Preliminaries

 We obtain the problem \domrob\ similarly, where we are looking for a $k$-robust dominant matching instead, that is, a matching which is dominant even if each agent may do at most $k$ swaps in his preference list.

-Finally, we define a new, Aggregation Model, where instead of aiming to find matchings that are popular in multiple instances, the goal is to find a matching that is popular in the aggregation of them.
+Finally, we define a new Aggregation Model, where instead of aiming to find matchings that are popular in multiple instances, the goal is to find a matching that is popular after their votes have been aggregated.
 We define this for both the uncertainty and the multilayer model as follows.
-For the multilayer model, we define $\Delta^{ML} (M,N)=\sum_{L_1,\dots,L_k}\Delta^{L_i} (M,N)$ to be the sum of the results of the votes in the preference profiles $L_1,\dots, L_k$.
-We say that a matching $M$ is \textit{sum-popular}, if $\Delta^{ML}(M,N)\ge 0$ for any matching $N$.
-We say that $M$ is \textit{sum-dominant}, if it is (i) sum-dominant and (ii) for any matching $N$ with $|N|>|M|$ it holds that $\Dvote^{ML}(M,N)>0$.
-Hence, we obtain the following problems. \begin{problem} \problemtitle{\popMLsum} \probleminput{A number $k$, a bipartite graph $G=(A,B;E)$, and preference profiles $L_i=\{ \succ_u^1\mid u\in A\cup B\} $, $i=1,\dots,k$.} \problemquestion{Is there a matching $M$ that is sum-popular?} \end{problem} Also, \domMLsum\ is the variant where we are looking for a sum-dominant matching instead.
+For the multilayer model, let $\Delta^{ML}(M,N)=\sum_{i=1}^k\Delta^{L_i}(M,N)$.
+We say that a matching $M$ is \textit{sum-popular} if $\Delta^{ML}(M,N)\ge 0$ for every matching $N$.
+We say that $M$ is \textit{sum-dominant} if it is (i) sum-popular and (ii) for every matching $N$ with $|N|>|M|$, it holds that $\Delta^{ML}(M,N)>0$.
+Hence, we obtain the following problems. \begin{problem} \problemtitle{\popMLsum} \probleminput{A number $k$, a bipartite graph $G=(A,B;E)$, and preference profiles $L_i=\{ \succ_u^i\mid u\in A\cup B\} $, $i=1,\dots,k$.} \problemquestion{Is there a matching $M$ that is sum-popular?} \end{problem} Also, \domMLsum\ is the variant where we are looking for a sum-dominant matching instead.